Indian movies depicting dementia

 Godhi Banna Sadharane Mykattu (Kannada)ಗೋಧಿ ಬಣ್ಣ ಸಾಧಾರಣ ಮೈಕಟ್ಟು (Has Tamil version also).

 ಗೋಧಿ ಬಣ್ಣ ಸಾಧಾರಣ ಮೈಕಟ್ಟು (Godhi Banna Sadharane Mykattu) (Kannada) , a 2016 movie starring Anant Nag is a critically acclaimed, award-winning movie.
 Venkob Rao (Anant Nag) has Alzheimer’s and lives in an old age home because his son is in another city.
 One day, because of his son’s mistake, he goes missing.
-The story is about how Anant Nag gets embroiled in a crime, and ends up living with a family that the gangster is holding up, and how his words and actions affect people around him.
+Anant Nag gets embroiled in a crime, and ends up living with a family that the gangster is holding up.
+His words and actions affect people around him.
 In a parallel thread, his son and the doctor from the old age home, keep looking for him, and we see the other, younger side of Venkob Rao and how he lived his life and cared for persons around him.
 Anant Nag’s acting is excellent, the diagnosis and other information given about dementia is reliable, and the movie also shows how interactions with persons with dementia can be enriching and valuable to everyone.
 Characterization is very well done.
 Wikipedia page: Godhi Banna Sadharana Mykattu Opens in new window.

 Usefulness/ reliability note: The film provides a good depiction of the confusion of dementia and of a situation when young, busy children have to decide how to balance valuing their relationship and care work, as against career ambitions.
 The movie’s weaving of the past and present of the character serves well to emphasize the personhood of the person with dementia.
 The movie provides an impressive depiction of how a mild-mannered but very disoriented person with dementia can enrich lives of people around him, and be accepted and loved even by strangers.
 A caution, though: all this is shown with respect to a character who is by nature mild and affectionate and does not show aggression, hostility, or other extreme negative behaviors.
 This should not be extended to assume that everyone with dementia will remain mild and affectionate all through.

-How to watch (rechecked Oct 2022): The DVD of the movie is available (like Amazon.in Opens in new window).
+How to watch: The DVD of the movie is available (like Amazon.in Opens in new window).
 Or view it on Hotstar.

 [back to top]